Jim and the Beanstalk

-This half term our focus will be on The Owl who was afraid of the dark and learning about nocturnal animals.
+This half term our focus will be on Jim and the Beanstalk and learning about where our food comes from.
 Below is a brief account of what we shall be covering and some important information for the rest of the term.

 The children continue enjoy the challenge of 99 Club and trying to better their score each week.
 Please continue to keep up the practice at home as being able to compete mental calculations quickly can really help children with many aspects of their math’s work.
 Any questions please ask.